MACS40700/course_site/content/faq/asking-questions/index.md

 * ["How do I ask a good question?"
 StackOverflow.com](http://stackoverflow.com/help/how-to-ask)
 * ["How to Ask Programming Questions," ProPublica.com](https://www.propublica.org/nerds/item/how-to-ask-programming-questions)

-* This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.
+* This page has been developed starting from Benjamin Soltoff’s courses "Computing for the Social Sciences"" course materials and "Data Visualization", licensed under the CC BY-NC 4.0 Creative Commons License.